Maria Angela Astorch: Death and beatification

 In 1655 Maria Angela stopped writing with the thought of her upcoming death.
 She had begun losing mental faculties in 1660, regressing to a childlike state.
 In 1661, she resigned from the position of Abbess.
 On 21 November 1665, she suffered a hemiplegia, never fully regaining her mental faculties.
 She died on December 2 of that year after receiving the sacraments.
 The city of Murcia turned out to her burial, as the people had great esteem for the "mother foundress", as she was popularly known.
 She was given a burial on land, in the bass choir.

 The Diocesan process for her beatification was begun in 1668, concluding in 1670.
 In 1683, with permission of the Bishop, her body was exhumed and placed in a niche in the presbytery of the Church.
 Her body was examined, and they discovered that it remained uncorrupted.
 Further reviews took place in 1725, 1729 and 1745.
 A new Diocesan process for her beatification occurred between 1759 and 1771, along with new surveys of the corpse.

+The cause for her beatification was formally opened in Rome on 19 June 1776.
 The promulgation of the Decree of approval of the writings took place in 1773, with the enactment of a second decree of approval taking place in 1776.
 On 29 September 1850, Maria Angela was declared officially Venerable.

 In 1936, the process was halted due to the outbreak of the Spanish Civil War.
 Her grave was desecrated and the corpse was taken to the common cemetery, but it was possible to identify it at the end of the war in 1939, thanks to the boldness of a stonemason who separated the remains from those of others, and to Placido Ruiz Molina, the doctor who had observed the corpse before the desecration.
 In 1979 he returned to present the already approved miracle.
 New doctors studying it, giving a favourable opinion on 21 February 1980.
 On 23 May 1982 Maria Angela was beatified by Pope John Paul II in St. Peter's Square.